JasonBaier/ci3-fire-starter/README.md

 * Create a new database and import the included sql file from the /assets folder
     + default administrator username/password is admin/admin
 * Modify the application/config/config.php
+    + line 26: set your base site URL
-    + line 214: set your log threshold - I usually set it to 1 for production environments
+    + line 220: set your log threshold - I usually set it to 1 for production environments
-    + line 308: set your encryption key using the [recommended method](http://www.codeigniter.com/user_guide/libraries/encryption.html#setting-your-encryption-key "Encryption Library: Setting your encryption key")
+    + line 314: set your encryption key using the [recommended method](http://www.codeigniter.com/user_guide/libraries/encryption.html#setting-your-encryption-key "Encryption Library: Setting your encryption key")
 * Modify application/config/database.php and connect to your database
 * Upload all files to your server
 * Make sure the /captcha/ folder has write permission